-Meeting someone who suddenly makes you feel alive and loved is very exciting.
+Meeting someone who suddenly makes you feel alive and loved is very exciting

-Often these kinds of relationships built on infatuation can die as quickly as they sprung up.
+Often these kinds of relationships built on infatuation can die as quickly as they spring up.
 Wikipedia defines infatuation as: the state of being completely carried away by unreasoning passion or love; addictive love.
 Infatuation usually occurs at the beginning of a relationship.
 It is characterized by urgency, intensity, sexual desire, and or anxiety, in which there is an extreme absorption in another.

 The truth is, this feeling of urgency and intensity or strong attraction toward another person is not necessarily a reliable indicator of whether you are in love or should immediately dive into a serious dating relationship.

-The wisest man in the bible, King Solomon said, Guard your affections, for out of them come the issues of life.
+The wisest man in the Bible, King Solomon said, Guard your affections, for out of them come the issues of life.
 I see far too many people jumping into relationships and not guarding their affections, only to become confused, disillusioned, and devastated.
 We need to keep telling ourselves the basic truths of a healthy and truly loving relationship.

 The Best Dating Relationships Develop out of Great Friendships